adrianHards/learning-rails/git.md

 `git branch -a` to see both local and remote branches <br>
 `git branch -d branch-name` to delete a local branch <br>

+#### git checkout
+`git checkout --patch main` checkout specific hunks or lines from a file in the "main" branch from current branch

 ##### switch to a remote branch
 1. `git pull`
 2. `git checkout --track origin/branch-name`